 Graded assessments: Percent of Final Grade

 4 Exams 60%

-Final Exam (non-cumulative): 20%
+Final Exam (non-cumulative): 15%

-8 Assignments: 20%
+8 Assignments (valued as 10 grades) 25%

 TOTAL 100%

-The final exam will be optional for any student who earns a course average of 95% or better before Review Week.
+The final exam is not required for any student who has earned a course average of 94% or better before Review Week.
 These students will be eligible for an A as their final grade, based only upon the regular semester exam and assignment grades, as well as "extra credit" as described below.
 It is still possible to earn an A in the course without this final exam exemption.
-Students will not be notified of their eligibility until the last class meeting before Review Week.
+Students must be present at the last class meeting before Final Exams, to be notified in person of their eligibility for this exemption.
+The instructor will not substitute Email notification for this requirement.

 Optional Extra Credit Activities

-There will be five unscheduled, unannounced "Extra Credit" Activities that will occur or be assigned during class meetings, which may contribute an additional maximum of 5% to the student's total grade.
+There will be five unscheduled, unannounced "Extra Credit" Activities that will occur or be assigned during class meetings, which may contribute an additional maximum of 5% to the student's grade average.
 Students must be present in class on the day an Extra Credit Activity takes place or is assigned in order to complete it.
 These are optional activities and no make-up extra credit activities are provided.
 No additional Extra Credit Activities beyond these will be provided.

 Final Grade Determination: